elkcityhazard/chef-frank/content/recipes/easy-vegetarian-dinner-recipes/vegetarian-spaghetti-recipe/index.md

 Serve over any pasta, and makes Lasagna Delicious!

 Any Pasta is Better with our Vegetarian Spaghetti Sauce, made fresh with [herbs and spices][1].
-Our Quick Easy Spaghetti Recipe will make any <a href="/wordpress/easy-bread-recipes/easy-homemade-bread/" rel="noopener noreferrer" target="_blank">Garlic Bread</a> Envious.
+Our Quick Spaghetti Recipe will make any <a href="/wordpress/easy-bread-recipes/easy-homemade-bread/" rel="noopener noreferrer" target="_blank">Garlic Bread</a> Envious.

  [1]: /wordpress/herbs-and-spices-chart/